-All applicants will have a safety check on their home undertaken by a trained safety assessor.
+All applicants will have a safety check on their home undertaken as part of the assessment process.
 This will include the outdoor space, animals (including the sleeping and toileting arrangements for any pet) and the holding of any firearms.

 See also: Placement with Dog Owning Families Procedure.

 It is important that the applicant who is going to be the main carer has some experience of 'hands-on' care of children of the age group in which the applicants are interested.

 11.12 Family Contact